 Home Loan Products

-There are a few options to consider when selecting loan products and depending on your personal circumstances you may have a need for one more than the other.
-Below are some of the different product options to consider.
+There are a few different home loan product to consider when selecting making the final decision for your finance and depending on your personal circumstances you may have a need for one type of product more than the other.
+Below are some of the different home loan product options to consider.

-To calculate the P&I repayments you may be required to make, go to our loan repayment calculator.
+To calculate the P&I repayments you may need to make, go to our loan repayment calculator.

-Interest only repayments do not reduce the principal (loan balance) over time, they simply pay the interest component of the loan.
+Interest only repayments do not reduce the principal (loan balance) over time, they simply pay the interest calculated on the balance of the loan.
 Therefore interest only repayments are lower than P&I.

 There may be many other reasonable requirements for IO repayments however there generally needs to be a suitable explanation for an IO request.

-When looking at interest rates you have the option to select standard variable rates (SVR) or a fixed rate.
+When looking at interest rates you have the option to select variable or a fixed term interest rate.

 Fixed term interest rates mean you choose to fix the rate for a period of time.
 Generally that is 1-5yrs fixed and in some cases it can be longer.